conanbatt/OpenKaya/misc/gospeed/README.markdown

 It should also list the shapes as they were played, with coordinates, for easy drawing on the board by Gospeed.

+Touch mechanism:

+Gospeed right now functions with only clicks, but touch devices are not so good for using clicks exclusively.
+Demoing several systems can be a thorough approach.

+Gospeed is still not available to prove the merging, so the prototype has to be rather abstract.
+If it requires some drawing, prototype it and then the GoSpeed Core team(dp :P) will work on it.

+Objectives:

+- Being safe from misclicks.
+This is the number one issue with touch devices and clicks.
+- Be clear/quick to use.
+Most touch devices involve placing the finger on the same position he wants to play, blocking the view with the finger.
+Maybe this can be fixed.
+- Be cool.